TF-RMM/tf-rmm/docs/getting_started/getting-started.rst

 for these environments, but building in other environments can still be possible.

-A relatively recent Linux distribution is recommended for building RMM.
-We have performed tests using Ubuntu 18.04 LTS (64-bit) but other distributions should also work fine as a base, provided that the necessary tools and libraries can be installed.
+We recommend at least Ubuntu 20.04 LTS (x64) for build environment.
+The arm64/AArch64 Ubuntu and other Linux distributions should also work fine, provided that the necessary tools and libraries can be installed.

 ##########################
 Tool & Dependency overview